jlegatheaux/RC2020-assignments/assignment-5/README.md

 if ( triggered ) send announcements;
 ```

 We also give you a function to compute the metric of a link as well as the two classes already referred above.

 Again, note that you should not modify any of the provided files apart from `DVControl.java`.
-All the methods in `DVControl.java`that file are extensivly documented.
+All the methods in that file are extensivly documented.
 You should follow the directions in these comments.

-**REVER este parágrafo:** The Java code we’ve given you is fully documented in Javadoc; to prepare the documentation, just type make javadoc in the directory containing your coursework files, and you will find the documentation for the code we’ve given you in a newly created docs subdirectory.

 ## Configuration files provided